MostroP2P/mostro/book/src/admin_cancel_order.md

 ]
 ```

-And updates nip33 dispute event with status `SellerRefunded`:
+And updates nip33 dispute event with status `seller-refunded`:

 ```json
 [